joschmaCYU/joschmaCYU/README.md

 - This is the [robot](https://youtube.com/shorts/SXlsa0vp95U?feature=share) that we used
 - At the end we had to resolve a maze with our [robot](https://youtube.com/shorts/XMeQIIvutdI)

+#### <ins>CY école de design / CY Tech</ins>
+- I am currently studing at Cy école de design, in a dual degree student in Engineering & Design at CY Tech in France.
+- I created my own none profit with my friend Alann, [**CyBotics**](https://linktr.ee/clubcybotics) !
+We have specialized our selves in robotics and participated for our first year at the [coupe de France de robotique](https://www.coupederobotique.fr/) where we had to build a robot that moves wood plank on top of bean cans.
+This cup was where impressive for ous.
+We where just two student that never participated and managed to homologate our robot which is not given for a first timer.
+Other teams (which are 15 people on averadge) where very cool and we talk and learned a lot of new things !

 ## 🛠️ Technical skills
 ### 👨‍💻 Programming languages
 <p>